 - Alex Herold of Patti + Ricky: Patti + Ricky is an adaptive fashion marketplace for adults and kids with disabilities, chronic conditions, patients, seniors, and caregivers.
 They make shopping more inclusive for everyone.
-Check out their online store to view clothing, accessories, jewelry, gadgets and more.
+Check out their online store to view clothing, accessories, jewelry, gadgets, and more.
 Reach out to Alex for functional fashion consulting.
 She has worked with big brand retailers to start selling adaptive fashion.

 - Natalie Trevonne of Fashionably Tardy: Natalie is a retail accessibility consultant and co-host of the Fashionably Tardy podcast.
-She works mostly with fashion and beauty brands that are looking to make their website’s more accessible for people of all abilities.
+She works mostly with fashion and beauty brands that are looking to make their websites more accessible for people of all abilities.
 She also does DEI consulting for the entertainment industry and companies looking to make their hiring processes more accessible.